MicrosoftDocs/win32/desktop-src/CoreAudio/stream-routing-implementation-considerations.md

 ---
-Description: 'In Windows 7, high-level platform APIs that use Core Audio APIs, such as Media Foundation, DirectSound, and Wave APIs, implement the stream routing feature by handling stream switching from an existing device to a new default audio endpoint.' ms.assetid: 'ecda0b5b-6583-43b4-a9b4-f12a95f09452'
+Description: In Windows 7, high-level platform APIs that use Core Audio APIs, such as Media Foundation, DirectSound, and Wave APIs, implement the stream routing feature by handling stream switching from an existing device to a new default audio endpoint. ms.assetid: ecda0b5b-6583-43b4-a9b4-f12a95f09452
-title: Stream Routing Implementation Considerations
+title: Stream Routing Implementation Considerations ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Stream Routing Implementation Considerations